The best 2-person tents 2025: built for the wilderness with minimal bulk, whether you're backpacking or car camping

 The Half Dome 2, a pound lighter than the previous model, is filled with the small details that make the difference between frustration and pleasant memories.
 The proprietary pole architecture delivers vertical walls, while giving us comfortable headroom and floor space.
 Its a shelter big enough for two adults plus a small child or a trail dog, and ventilation is excellent.
 Internal organization capacity is good too, with pockets and hanging straps to keep gear readily to hand.
 In addition to extra storage space under the vestibules, the fly can be rolled up and stowed.

-MSR Hubba Hubba NX two-person tent
+The MSR Hubba Hubba NX 2 next to a loch

 Specifications